tarunprabhu/kitsune/kitsune/docs/WritingTapirTargetPlugin.md

-Here, the invocation of [llvm-config](https://llvm.org/docs/CommandGuide/llvm-config.html) will return the preprocessor options required to compile code that includes llvm headers.
+Here, the invocation of [llvm-config](https://llvm.org/docs/CommandGuide/llvm-config.html) will return the preprocessor options required to compile code that includes LLVM headers.
 This includes the path to the top-level include directory.
 You may also consider using the `--cxxflags` option which will also set the minimum C++ version required by LLVM.